Sean's story

 Second, we were concerned that his poor social skills would end up starting a fight, and that he might bite another dog, with all the unpleasant consequences of this.
 This kind of happened 6 months after we got Sean.
 He was walked by a dogwalker, and while she turned away for a second to dispose of a poop bag, a small off-leash dog ran up to Sean (clearly ignoring all his loud “go away” signals).
 Sean, being on short leash and having nowhere to go to escape the threat, bit the small dog through the ear (perhaps making sure that the dog actually uses her freaking ears in the future when she is told “I do not want you in my space”).
 Imagine the scene: a small innocent-looking dog is screaming, because Sean has clenched his teeth on its ear and would not let go (he is not shaking the dog, he is just holding it), a panicked dog-walker is struggling to unclench Sean’s mighty jaws, and the bitten dog’s owner is looking at this impassively.
 Finally, the dog’s owner came over and helped free his bleeding dog, after which he just put it on leash and left silently.
 At least he had no complaints, but everyone was very shaken.
 Needless to say, that was the last time Sean was walked by a dog walker – not because I blamed her for the incident, but because I realised that Sean is not ready for walks with people who do not have a deep insight into his behaviour and the ways to manage it.

 With the help of our trainer, we started muzzle training almost immediately, but it is not something that can (or should!) happen overnight.
 Very slowly and carefully, after several months of small progressive steps, I fully muzzle trained Sean (with a standard Baskerville basket muzzle).
 That does not mean that he is always wearing a muzzle now, but he wears it often, whenever needed, and has no issues with it.
 These days he is not wearing it to avoid altercations with dogs, but to protect free-roaming cats in our neighborhood.
 Unfortunately, we had two incidents when the cats decided to start a fight with Sean instead of running away from him – a very stupid decision indeed.
 Maybe some dogs can be scared away by hissing and by clawed paws scratching their nose, but Sean does not even notice such minor inconveniences.
 Despite being on leash, he has lightning-speed reaction and zero bite inhibition when it comes to real prey.
 Both cats have been seriously injured, because it was VERY hard to pry them out of Sean’s jaws (25% bullterrier DNA clearly all went into those jaw muscles).
 Luckily, both cats recovered, but we paid a hefty vet bill, had super unpleasant conversations with cats’ owners, and my partner will probably always have the scars from his valiant efforts to save the cats’ lives.
-Now, we do not leave the house without a muzzle and put it on in the places of known high cat activity.
+Now, we do not leave the house without a muzzle and put it on Sean in the places of known high cat activity.

 Why am I going into those unpleasant details about bite incidents?
 Because these are the risks of having a dog with a high prey drive (I have so much anger about the practice of breeding hunting dogs who struggle to live as pets in normal homes and then disposing of them when they are no longer useful, as many hunters do – and do not even get me started on the plight of sighthounds) and this is why management strategies, such as muzzle training, escape-proof gear and keeping a dog on leash, are so important.